PolarRobotics/PR-Lib/README.md

 ## Pairing Details:
 Used for pairing the PS5 controllers to the robots
 The main functions to use are listed below **(Read the actual code for more details if needed)**
+*Before pairing can be initialized the LED object must be created so that it can be passed in*
 ```
-void activatePairing(bool doRePair, int discoverTime)
+void activatePairing(Lights robotled, bool doRePair, int discoverTime)
 ```